 Sport Resort Ylläs Project is the biggest tourism resort development plan in Lapland.
-The project is a unique investment opportunity as participating investors and hotel operators will be shaping the whole resort and become a part of the tremendous growth in the area.
+The project is a unique investment opportunity as participating investors and hotel operators will be shaping the future growth of the whole resort.

 Eight Seasons Lodge & Suites

 - Total built sqm: 8955 m2

 - Ski-in restaurant, bar, safari spaces, multifunctional spaces

 - Bathing house (sauna, pools, gym&joga)

 - Restaurant, topfloor summit, climbing wall, event spaces, treatment rooms